A-MOHAMED14/FlickFinder/README.md

 ## Key Features and Accomplishments

+- **Server-Side API Integration:** The app uses the TMDB API to fetch movie data, ensuring a rich and up-to-date movie database for users to explore.

 - **Trending Movies Display:** Showcasing trending movies on the home page provides users with popular recommendations, enhancing their browsing experience.

 - **Filter Functionality:** Users can filter search results based on specific criteria such as genre, release year, or rating, allowing for a more tailored and refined movie browsing experience.